chianyungcode/wander/README.md

 # Wander

 Wander API is a travel destination recommendation service.
-It provides a list of destinations based on the user's location and preferences.
+It provides a list of destinations in ASEAN to users.

 ## Tech Stack